-Of French origin, Laurent Craste has been living and working in Montreal for the past 22 years.
+Of French origin, Laurent Craste has been living and working in Montreal since the early 90's.
 His career has involved both a studio practice in contemporary ceramics and the teaching of ceramics at the college level.

-During his 20-year career, Laurent Craste has participated in more than 60 group exhibitions in Canada, the United States, Europe and Asia.
-He also presented more than a dozen solo exhibitions.
-In recent years, he has presented several solo exhibitions, including at the Montreal Museum of Fine Arts, the Tom Thomson Art Gallery and the Art Gallery of Burlington, Ontario, at the Hohmann Fine Art Gallery in Palm Springs, California, as well as at Peter's Project in Santa Fe, New Mexico.
-Recently, his work has also been exhibited in New York (Museum of Moving Image) and Paris (City of Fashion and Design).
+During his more than 20-year career, Laurent Craste has participated in more than 60 group exhibitions in Canada, the United States, Europe and Asia.
+Among others, his work has been exhibited in New York (Museum of Moving Image), in Ottawa (Carleton University Art Gallery), as well as in Paris (Cité de la mode et du design).
+He has also had more than a dozen solo exhibitions, including at the Montreal Museum of Fine Arts, the Tom Thomson Art Gallery and the Art Gallery of Burlington in Ontario, as well as the Hohmann Fine Arts Gallery in Palm Springs California.